 Certification to teach Spanish or French (K-12) requires a Spanish or French major.
+Students must declare a major in Spanish or French and complete the requirements listed below.
 See Languages in this catalog.
 Consult with the head of the language department.